DATA ARCHITECTURE RECOMMENDATIONS (MIGRATION TO SNOWFLAKE)

 TECHNICAL Solution

-XTIVIA analyzed the current-state SQL Server store, ETL flow into the ADS, self-service analysis features, and the possible SQL-like proprietary functions available to the end-users.
-Among many architecture options and target data platforms available, XTIVIA recommended utilizing Snowflake as a single data platform for both Customer Data Storage and Self-Service Customer/Marketing Analysis.
-XTIVIA converted a sample of the client’s SQL-like proprietary functions to Snowflake, demonstrating its performance capabilities.
+XTIVIA conducted a comprehensive analysis of the client’s current-state SQL Server data storage, ETL processes into the ADS, self-service analysis features, and the SQL-like proprietary functions available to end-users.
+After evaluating multiple architectural options and target data platforms, XTIVIA recommended Snowflake as a unified data platform for both customer data storage and self-service customer/marketing analysis.

 XTIVIA’s recommended roadmap included:

-• Phase 1: Keep the current SQL Server key-value database as-is and replace the proprietary ADS data store with Snowflake.
-This involves implementing an incremental data load from SQL Server into Snowflake covering the Insert, Update, Delete, Alter Table (Add Column), Alter Table (Drop Column), and Alter Table (Data Type Change) scenarios.
-From the user interface standpoint, this phase involves converting the .NET code to integrate with Snowflake (instead of ADS) and creating and executing Snowflake queries supporting the application’s current features.
+- Phase 1: Maintain the current SQL Server key-value database as is and replace the proprietary ADS data store with Snowflake.
+This involves implementing an incremental data load from SQL Server into Snowflake, covering the following scenarios: Insert, Update, Delete, Alter Table (Add Column), Alter Table (Drop Column), and Alter Table (Data Type Change).
+From a user interface standpoint, this phase involves converting the .NET code to integrate with Snowflake (instead of ADS) and creating and executing Snowflake queries that support the application’s current features.

 The above solution would consolidate the current-state data platforms (SQL Server and proprietary ADS) to Snowflake, alleviating the current challenges (availability and scalability).